MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-signature.md

 Email signatures are an important and valuable tool for users.
 Email signatures are like electronic business cards you include when you send an email, and can promote professional branding for your company.

 ## Add text to an email signature
 Adding an email signature is easy and can be done at any point while you are composing an email.
 You can either add an email signature with static or dynamic text.
-Dynamic text replaces a placeholder entity with the corresponding value of the entity in the **From** field.
+Dynamic placeholders are used to define dynamic text.
+Dynamic text gets replaced  with the corresponding values of the sender specified in the **From** field of the email.

+> [!Note]
+> Inserting dynamic text in email signature templates is an early access feature.You can opt in early to enable these features in your environment, which will allow you to test these features and then adopt them across your environments.
+For information about how to enable these features, see Opt in to early access updates."

 ### Add an email signature
 - On the command bar, select **Insert Signature**.